Introduction NOW OFFERING $12,000 HIRING BONUS*

 - Serving as the Executive Director of the Sexual Assault Felony Enforcement (SAFE) Task Force

 - Operating a Marine Patrol Unit in the San Francisco Bay waters.

-For more detailed information about the agency, visit: Alameda County Sheriff's Office THE POSITION
+For more detailed information about the agency, visit: Alameda County Sheriff's Office

 Deputy Sheriffs, under general supervision at the higher level (Deputy Sheriff II), and close supervision at the lower level (Deputy Sheriff I), supervise the work and conduct of inmates in a county correctional institution; patrol an area and enforce law and order; receive and serve civil process; maintain order in courts; assist with special investigations; investigates circumstances surrounding death in cases referred to Coroner; under direction, coordinate emergency services programs and volunteer activities; and do related work as required.

 For more detailed information about the job classification, visit:Deputy Sheriff I (#8602)

 Deputy Sheriff I